RobolinkInc/doc-v2/docs/codrone-edu/python/02-Flight-Commands-Start-Stop/08-take-off.md

 ---
 custom_edit_url: null
-id: take-off
+id: 08-take_off
 title: takeoff()
 ---

 ##### Description

 This function makes the drone takeoff and hover.<br />
-The drone will always hover for 3 seconds in order to stabilize before it executes the next command.<br />
+The drone will always hover for 1 second in order to stabilize before it executes the next command.<br />
-If it receives no command for 8 seconds, it will automatically land.

 ##### Syntax
 ```takeoff()```